Prabowo Subianto: India

 Prabowo was invited by Prime Minister Narendra Modi's government as chief guest of the Republic Day celebration in 2025.
 The visit is to further strengthen the strategic partnership between the two countries.
 The Indonesian president was welcomed by Minister of State for External Affairs Pabitra Margherita.
 The trade between the two countries in 2023 stands at USD 29.40 billion.
 Prabowo was met by the Indian Foreign Minister S. Jaishankar.
 The Indian Ministry of External Affairs described the relationship as "warm and friendly… spanning over millennia."
 President Prabowo was given a ceremonial welcome by the President of India Droupadi Murmu and Prime Minister Narendra Modi.
-Prabowo said Indonesia considers India a great friend and the first country that recognized Indonesian independence.
+Prabowo said Indonesia considers India a great friend and the first country that recognised Indonesian independence.
 A 352-member Indonesian military marching contingent participated in the Republic Day parade in New Delhi.
 During the visit the two sides are to discuss and conclude deals in trade, healthcare, digital technologies, energy and tourism, as well as the purchase of the BrahMos supersonic cruise missile.